pcaisse/language-map-us/README.md

 This language map of the United States provides insight into multilingualism and language use in the United States.

+There are two different geographic areas used: states and [PUMAs (Public Use Microdata Areas)](https://www.census.gov/geo/reference/puma.html).
+PUMAs are contained within states, are built on census tracts and counties, and contain at least 100,000 people.

+The app consists of an API written in Elixir/Plug and a simple Javascript frontend that consumes the API to visualize and filter the data.

 ## Data

 The dataset for this project is the 2012-2016 American Community Survey (ACS) 5-year Public Use Microdata Samples (PUMS).